kevinlin/ai-sdlc-playbook/docs/workflow/spec-driven-development/README.md

 - Requirements are complex or likely to change
 - Need to maintain architectural consistency across implementations

-**Use Lightweight SDD When**:

-- Feature is moderately complex but well-understood
-- Working with familiar technology patterns
-- Time constraints require faster delivery
-- Team is small and communication is straightforward

 **Skip SDD When**:

 - Making simple bug fixes or minor tweaks